 Planning for Long-Term Care

-So, ensuring that there are resources available to pay for the various costs of elderly care, is a crucial component of financial planning for retirement.
+Ensuring that there are resources available to pay for the various costs of elderly care is a crucial component of financial planning for retirement.
 Perhaps one of the difficulties in addressing long-term care is that the level and duration of care needed is unpredictable and thus difficult to plan.
 When will we need care?
 For how long will we need it?
 What level of care/help will we need?
-These are all difficult if not impossible to know, except for the fact that 70% of us will need elderly care help at some point after the age of 65.
+These are all difficult if not impossible to know, except for the fact that 70% of us will need elder care help at some point after the age of 65.

 Long Term Care Insurance Products

-There is a variety of long-term care insurance products each with a specific purpose and value proposition.
+There are a variety of long-term care insurance products each with a specific purpose and value proposition.
 They provide the financial resources necessary to pay for long-term care expenses not covered by medical insurance.
-Since elderly care expenses can add up to substantial amounts over time, having a policy to cover at least a portion of these expenses, allows you to preserve your life’s savings for other purposes including any legacy wishes.
-Also, an important consideration for many is the general tax-deductibility of long-term care insurance premiums within the limits of the IRS rules.
+Since elder care expenses can add up to substantial amounts over time, having a policy to cover at least a portion of these expenses allows you to preserve your life’s savings for other purposes, including any legacy wishes.
+An important consideration for many is the general tax-deductibility of long-term care insurance premiums within the limits of the IRS rules.
 A key feature of several new LTC policies is a “return of premium”.
-This feature enables policy owners and beneficiaries to recoup funds spent on the policy and not used by the insured.
+This feature enables policy owners and beneficiaries to recoup funds spent on the policy but not used by the insured.

-Most would consider long-term care insurance to be expensive however, early planning can greatly reduce its costs.
-Since 70% of US residents will need some form of elderly care, planning for this expense at an early age can greatly reduce the cost of coverage.
-It is crucial to bear in mind that by sharing the cost of long term care expenses with an insurance company that offers the “return of premium” feature, one can substantially reduce the ultimate cost of elderly care.
-This is because of the effect of the “insurance multiplier”.
-The insurance premium paid will most likely be a small portion of what the insurance company will eventually pay to cover elderly care expenses.
-Elderly care expenses for a home bound person average $60,000 per annum.
-Much elderly care is provided by loved ones who must stop working to provide care.
+Most would consider long-term care insurance to be expensive, however early planning can greatly reduce its costs.
+Since 70% of US residents will need some form of elder care, planning for this expense at an early age can greatly reduce the cost of coverage.
+It is crucial to bear in mind that by sharing the cost of long term care expenses with an insurance company that offers the “return of premium” feature, one can substantially reduce the ultimate cost of elder care.
+This is due to the effect of the “insurance multiplier”.
+The insurance premium paid will most likely be a small portion of what the insurance company will eventually pay to cover elder care expenses.
+Elder care expenses for a homebound person average $60,000 per annum.
+Much elder care is provided by loved ones who must stop working to provide care.
 The right policy will pay a relative or a professional for providing this care.

 Selecting the Right Strategy for Long-Term Care Coverage

-The process begins with a review of your family history to determine longevity, potential future ailments and a projection of both medical expenses and potential long-term care expenses.
-Persons who have experienced the cost of caring for an elderly loved one, understand the importance of considering this probable expense in a financial plan.
-Most persons are surprised by the high projected costs of elderly care.
+The process begins with a review of your family history to determine longevity, potential future ailments, and a projection of both medical expenses and potential long-term care expenses.
+Persons who have experienced the cost of caring for an elderly loved one understand the importance of considering this probable expense in a financial plan.
+Most persons are surprised by the high projected costs of elder care.
 The next step is to determine what type of care you may need and where you would like to be cared for.
 Finally, the question of how much care can you afford becomes the key driver in the analysis.
-As a Certified Retirement Income Planner, I can help you through the process of assessing probable elderly care needs and identifying sources of funding for that expense.
+As a Certified Retirement Income Planner, I can help you through the process of assessing probable elder care needs and identifying sources of funding for that expense.
 In my experience, self-insuring is possible but unrealistic.
-Insuring for a portion of elderly care expenses is wise.; Based on your personal assessment I can help you review the various types of policies and features that are suitable for your desired coverage, the type of benefits that would be best for your family and how this will fit in your overall financial plan.
+Insuring for a portion of elder care expenses is wise.
+Based on your personal assessment, I can help you review the various types of policies and features that are suitable for your desired coverage, the type of benefits that would be best for your family and how this will fit in your overall financial plan.

 Another example of flexibility in a policy is life insurance with an LTC rider.
-These types of insurance policies allow the insured to “borrow funds” (get an advance) from the death benefit and use them to pay for elderly care expenses.
+These types of insurance policies allow the insured to “borrow funds” (get an advance) from the death benefit and use them to pay for elder care expenses.
 The “borrowed” funds are usually tax free.
-The net effect is that the policy owner benefits from his/her own life policy and whatever is not used goes to his heirs.
+The net effect is that the policy owner benefits from his/her own life insurance policy and whatever is not used goes to the heirs.

 How expensive are these policies?
 The cost of a policy is a function of the age of the insured, the benefits offered by the policy, how long benefits will be paid out, and if the benefits will grow over time.
 Another factor in the cost of life and long-term care insurance is the health of the person seeking coverage.
 Persons that are very healthy may be surprised to learn that they qualify for life insurance but are not able to get long term care benefits due to early onset of nagging conditions, such as arthritis.
 Considering this coverage early is wise.

 In addition to looking for policies that can benefit more than one family member, I am partial to policies that offer a “return of premium” feature.
 This allows families to recover the funds paid for a policy after the policy has been in place for a certain number of years.
-I also believe that a policy does not need to cover all the projected elderly care expenses.
-Insurance can be used for a portion of the expenses for example one to three years of projected LTC expenses.
+I also believe that a policy does not need to cover all of the projected elder care expenses.
+Insurance can be used for a portion of the expenses, for example, one to three years of projected LTC expenses.
 Having the policy will provide some peace of mind that coverage is available and will allow for a more enjoyable retirement.